timtebeek/major-migrations-made-easy-slides/slides.md

 <!--
 Now interestingly, we can see how OpenRewrite shines through when it comes to converting expected exceptions.

-Having the full power of an abstract syntax tree, combined with a Java visitor, allows us to adopt Assert Throws.
+Having the full power of an Lossless Semantic Tree, combined with a Java visitor, allows us to adopt Assert Throws.
 This would not be possible with a regular expression approach.

 And this is just a small sample of what types of transformations are possible.
 -->
 ---

 # Running recipes